nhcarrigan/becca-docs/docs/deploy-code.md

 - Open the new application that you created earlier.

-- Click on the `OAuth2` tab in the left panel.
+- Click on the `OAuth2` tab in the left panel, then select `URL Generator`.

 - In the scopes section, select the checkboxes with `applications.commands` (allows your bot to register slash commands) and `bot`.